 How to grow Stigmaphyllon ciliatum:

-Grow Stigmaphyllon ciliatum in the sun or partial shade.
+Grow Stigmaphyllon ciliatum in the sun or in partial shade.
 Plant it in moist, fertile, well-drained soil.
 Water it occasionally.
 Propagate from seed and hardwood cuttings.
-You can collect seed by letting the seedpods dry.
-It is not frost-hardy but can withstand temperatures as low as to 29ºF or -2ºC.
+You can collect seeds by letting the seedpods dry.
+It is not frost-hardy but can withstand temperatures as low as 29ºF or -2ºC.